 It is not recommended to use the same tag name for two static exports, as users who qualified at each time of export will be included in the tag within Airship.

-For dynamically syncing exports: Every 2 hours, Mixpanel will initiate a sync between the Mixpanel cohort and the Airship tag.
+For dynamically syncing exports: Every 15 minutes, Mixpanel will initiate a sync between the Mixpanel cohort and the Airship tag.
 At the time of the sync, Mixpanel will add the tag for newly-qualified users, and remove the tag for users who have exited the cohort.
 Users can move into and out of the cohort depending on if they meet the cohort criteria.
-This will be reflected in Airship on a bi-hourly basis.
 Note that these tags only apply to the “mixpanel” Tag Group Key, which must be created within Airship.